FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_transfer_processing/proc_commands.md

 A second method for executing scripts is to directly run a script.
 This method allows you to put command arguments directly in the exec parameter itself.
 However, while you may use symbolic variables in the exec, any symbolic variables contained within the script are not replaced during script execution.

 For security reasons, you cannot use this method with the SEND/RECV command's PREEXEC, EXEC or ACKEXEC parameters.
-Doing so generates an error: <span class="code">CFTT97E cmd prefix not allowed in procedure execution for SEND and RECV commands</span>.
+Doing so generates an error: `CFTT97E cmd prefix not allowed in procedure execution for SEND and RECV commands`.

-To implement this method, preface the PREEXEC, EXEC or ACKEXEC value with "<span class="code">cmd:</span>".
+To implement this method, preface the PREEXEC, EXEC or ACKEXEC value with "`cmd:`".
 For example:

     CFTSEND id=flow01, fname=myfile, exec="cmd:myscript.sh &PART &IDT &IDTU"